 When we learn about the Holocaust and more recent genocides we learn for a purpose: to challenge present-day discrimination and hostility.

 Today, the language of division, fear and prejudice is all too common – both online and in person around the UK.
-Police figures from England and Wales show hate crimes have risen year on year, and organisations such as the Community Security Trust and Tell MAMA continue to document rising antisemitism and anti-Muslim hate.
+Police figures from England and Wales show hate crimes have risen year on year, and organisations such as the Community Security Trust and Tell MAMA continue to document rising antisemitism (anti-Jewish hatred) and anti-Muslim hatred.

 Anti-Gypsy, Roma and Traveller attitudes are prevalent, and members of the LGBTQI+ community continue to face hostile environments.
 Sexism, ageism, racism and disability discrimination are all forms of identity-based prejudice which need to be challenged.